LesleyLai/blog/contents/blog/bilingual_blog/en.md

 export const languages = Object.keys(translations) as Language[];
 ```

-This website is only bilingual, and I don't know how to write any other languages,
+This website is only bilingual, and I don't know how to write in other languages.
-but there is no hard-coding of particular languages on my implementation, except I treat English as the "default" language.
+Still, there is no hard-coding of particular languages on my implementation, except I treat English as the "default" language.
 Thus, it is trivial to extend this implementation to support more languages.
 The only thing need to do is to define another object with the `Translations` type and add it as an entry to `translations`.

-To use translation, we first need to pass the current language of the page to its components,
+To use translation, we first need to pass the current language of the page to its components.
-and then we can use `translations[lang]["entry"]` at the place where I need the translation (replace `"entry"` with the entry I need).
+Then we can use `translations[lang]["entry"]` exactly where I need the translation (replace `"entry"` with the entry I need).
-This works for functions too, as I can just call the function like `translations[lang]["all_n_posts"](n)`.
+This scheme works for functions too, as I can just call the function like `translations[lang]["all_n_posts"](n)`.

 That's it!
 I implemented the whole internationalization logic!
 To add new entries, we just need to add translations to the `en` and `zh` object.
 However, the most challenging part of maintaining a bilingual blog is always translating actual blog posts.
-And I can't say I did a really good job considering how many posts on this site only have an English version.
+And I can't say I did a perfect job, as indicated by the large number of English-only versions of posts on this site.
-But I hope at least the technical aspect of my approach can provide some inspirations.
+But, I’m going to keep working on it, and I hope that the technical aspect of my approach will inspire you to give it a try too!